From Words to Proverbs: Evaluating LLMs Linguistic and Cultural Competence in Saudi Dialects with Absher: Discussion

 The results reveal a noticeable gap between multilingual and Arabic-native models.
 Models like Qwen and Mistral, which were trained on a wide range of languages, outperformed their Arabic-centric counterparts in overall accuracy.
 Their ability to generalize across dialectal variations, despite not being trained explicitly on Saudi dialects, reflects the benefits of exposure to diverse language data.
-These results align with observations from Palm \cite{alwajih2025palm} and related studies, where multilingual training correlated with higher robustness on non-standard Arabic input.
+These results align with observations from Palm \cite{alwajih2025palm} and related studies, where multilingual models correlated with higher robustness on non-standard Arabic input.

 Nevertheless, Arabic-native models demonstrated strengths in specific areas.
 For example, ALLaM achieved high accuracy in tasks involving proverbs, while Jais performed relatively well in location-based recognition.
 These patterns suggest that domain-specific pretraining provides advantages in interpreting traditional or idiomatic expressions, even if it does not generalize as effectively across diverse question types.
 Such findings align with results from the AraDiCE benchmark \cite{Baly2023}, where models exhibited improved performance when test data resembled the training distribution.
+To further demonstrate model differences, consider a Cultural Interpretation question based on the proverb: "Ally ma ya'arf alsger yshwaeh", meaning "He who doesn't recognize the falcon cooks it" While ALLAM accurately selected the metaphorical interpretation (“Those who lack knowledge may misuse valuable things”), other models like Jais and ACEGPT selected overly literal or generic options.
+This reflects ALLAM's stronger grounding in socio-cultural expressions—a critical strength when applying LLMs in culturally sensitive settings.